Portland Cement Works Precinct: 1890-1992 Williwa Street cottages timeline

 Aboriginal occupation of the Blue Mountains area dates back at least 12,000 years and appears to have intensified some 3000–4000 years ago.
 In pre-colonial times the region around Portland was inhabited by Aboriginal people of the Wiradjuri linguistic group.
 European settlement in this region after the first documented white expedition west of the Blue Mountains in 1813 was tentative, largely because of concerns about resistance from Aboriginal people.
-There was contact, evidenced by sporadic hostility and by the quantity of surviving artefacts manufactured by the Aborigines from European glass.
+There was contact, evidenced by sporadic hostility and by the quantity of surviving artefacts manufactured by the Aboriginal people from European glass.
 By 1840 there was widespread dislocation of Aboriginal culture, aggravated after 1850 by the goldrush to the region.

 Jack Reed, a long-time resident of Portland, recalls how, as a child in the 1930s, he used to go hunting with two Aboriginal men named Jack and Jimmy.
 He estimated their birthdates as c.
 1890 and their visits to Portland as quite frequent.
 As part of the day these men would visit rock engravings (since removed) but never allow Jack to go near them.
 Neither spoke much English and both hunted with spears and boomerangs.
-Whilte staying at Portland they camped close to the dam near the Portland Golf Course.
+While staying at Portland they camped close to the dam near the Portland Golf Course.
 Jack also remembers occasional groups of Aboriginal people coming to Portland to hold corroborees for the town's people.

 The National Parks & wildlife Service register lists 19 Aboriginal sites in the immediate area of Portland, typically rock shelters or expanses of rock with archaeological deposits and sometimes with art and / or axe-grinding grooves, open sites with scatters of stone artefacts and carved trees.
 In 1982 two sites containing scatterings of stone artefacts were discovered in East Portland during an archaeological survey of the Ivanhoe Colliery for Blue Circle Southern Cement Ltd but these sites were not conserved for various reasons.
 There have been no Aboriginal sites associated with the Portland Cement Works and Quarries Site.